 - Grief is a healing process.
 It does get better with time, although there may be times when it seems like it never will.

 Managing loss is a process of allowing the feelings of sadness to come and go, respecting the fact that these feelings are normal and healthy.
 Avoid unhealthy coping strategies such as drinking or playing the pokies to numb the pain.
 It may make you feel better in the short term, but the longer term effects are not worth it.

 Staying socially active

-Social isolation is a risk for all older people.
-It is an even greater risk for separated older men.
-Many men rely on their wives to be the social 'diary-keeper'; she is the one who makes the 'keeping in touch' phone calls and organises get-togethers.
+Social isolation is a risk for all older people, and it is an even greater risk for separated older men.
+Many men rely on their wives to be the social ‘diary-keeper’; she is the one who makes the ‘keeping in touch’ phone calls and organises get-togethers.
 After separation you need to take up some of the slack yourself.
-Make a list of all your friends and regularly check in to see who you haven't spoken to in a while.
+Make a list of all your friends and regularly check in to see who you haven’t spoken to in a while.

-Be gentle on yourself though.
-Social contact is important, but you don't need to have a packed out social calendar.
-It can be as simple as getting in touch with one friend you haven't seen in a while.
+Be gentle on yourself.
+Social contact is important, but you don’t need to have a packed out social calendar.
+It can be as simple as getting in touch with one friend you haven’t seen in a while.

 Tips for positive living

 In the early stages after separation, it can be very difficult to think positively about your situation.
 The losses and the pain are real and need to be acknowledged.
 However, being as positive as you can be in your thinking and life choices will allow you to recover much more quickly and build a strong, healthy life post-separation.